dbcook/openrocket-database/README.md

 | `competition_chutes.orc` | No   | 100%

-Most items still need validation checks put into the `ork` directory to make sure they generate reasonable masses.
-There are limits on the usefulness of this technique due to how OpenRocket copies components into the .ork file, so I'm not sure how far I will take this.
+Validation tests are needed to make sure that part generate reasonable masses and have internally consistent dimensions.
+I experimented with creating some `.ork` design files, but there are limitations to the usefulness of that due to how OpenRocket copies components into the .ork file, so something better is needed.

+At one point I started working on ideas for a Python based system to generate the XML files from a set of more fundamental json parameter files.
+This would have many benefits:

+* Centralization of materials spec file
+* Guarantees all parts in a given series (e.g. BT-50 tubes) have the same ID/OD
+* Automatic generation of hierarchical engineering description field
+* Description guaranteed to match dimensions
+* Automatic notation of duplicate part numbers
+* Compute whether mass override is needed based on mass ratio error threshold
+* Instant regeneration of files with different balsa densities etc.

 There are several built-in database files that have not been touched yet (see above for list).